 The directors put up posters at a local college in an attempt to recruit students to help work on this low-budget production.
 Only one person responded to the recruitment ad, Patricia DeCou, who not only portrayed Mary Brown, but also helped with the art department.

 226 of 231 found this interesting Interesting? |

 Apparently, Heather Donahue brought a knife into the forest while filming was taking place because she didn't like the idea of sleeping with two guys.

 445 of 459 found this interesting Interesting? |

 In the movie, Heather and Mike share a somewhat antagonistic attitude towards each other.
 In the commentary, the directors revealed it was Heather and Joshua who were arguing most of the time (and more heatedly).
 Almost all of the footage of their arguments was taken from the final cut, after the filmmakers decided it seemed like both men were "ganging up" on Heather.

-The production company, Haxan Films, borrowed its named from Benjamin Christensen's witchcraft documentary, Häxan (1922), a source of inspiration for the film.
-Häxan is the Swedish word for the witch.
+The production company, Haxan Films, borrowed its name from Benjamin Christensen's witchcraft documentary, Häxan (1922), a source of inspiration for the film.
+"Häxan" (pronounced HEKS-ahn) is Swedish for "the witch".

 The film was originally planned to include both the story of the missing students as well as the aftermath of their disappearance.
 The found footage of the trio would be framed by newscasts about the search for them, as well as interviews with family members and experts.
 Most of this material was cut out during editing for feeling contrived and too scripted, in favor of focusing completely on the story of the three students.
 However, much of the deleted material could later be used in the viral marketing of the film.